Bullying drove 13-year-old Rosalie Avila to kill herself, parents say

-The parents of a bullied California middle schooler who was “just full of life” are mourning her death and wondering what more could have been done to save her, her distraught father said on Monday — the day she was set to be taken off life-support.
+The parents of a bullied California middle schooler who was "full of life" are mourning her death and wondering what more could have been done to save her, her distraught father said on Monday — hours before she was taken off life-support.

 Rosalie Avila, 13, of Yucaipa, hanged herself last Tuesday evening, after scribbling apology notes to her parents for the pain she knew her death would cause them, said her father, Freddie Avila.